aws-samples/hpc-applications/apps/Fluent/Readme.md

 In this repository we will provide best practices for all the Fluent versions starting from 2020 and newer.
 For Fluent version 2019 (v195) and older please refer to this [Blog Post](https://aws.amazon.com/it/blogs/compute/running-ansys-fluent-on-amazon-ec2-c5n-with-elastic-fabric-adapter-efa/)

 Fluent supports CPU and GPU solvers.
-Please refefr to:
+Please refer to:
   * [This example script for CPU-based simulations](https://github.com/aws-samples/hpc-applications/blob/main/apps/Fluent/x86/Fluent.sbatch)
   * [This example script for GPU-based simulations](https://github.com/aws-samples/hpc-applications/blob/main/apps/Fluent/gpu/Fluent-GPU.sbatch)